 The biggest revelation comes in the back seat where your six-foot passengers will find they have plenty of knee room even if you're a similar height sitting in front of them.
 Again, the width of the car means two people in the back have loads of elbow and hip room and you’ll squeeze a third passenger in the middle without hearing too many grumbles.

-Boot space is also comparable to the competition, the Hyundai’s 352-litre load capacity is just three litres smaller than you get in the Volkswagen Polo and its square shape makes it easy to fill.
+The Hyundai i20's boot space is also comparable to the competition, the i20’s 352-litre load capacity is just three litres smaller than you get in the Volkswagen Polo and its square shape makes it easy to fill.
 With the adjustable boot floor in its highest setting, you get a tiny load lip to lift luggage over and with the back seats folded down total capacity sits at a healthy 1165 litres.

 What engines and gearboxes are available in the Hyundai i20?